-The Board of Directors currently consists of five directors.
-The persons named in the enclosed form of proxy intend to vote for the election of the five nominees whose names are set forth below.
-Each director will hold office until the next annual meeting of shareholders or until the election of his successor, unless his office is vacated earlier in accordance with the bylaws of the Corporation.
+The Board of Directors currently consists of seven directors.
+The persons named in the enclosed form of proxy intend to vote for the election of the seven nominees whose names are set forth below.
+Each director will hold office until the next annual meeting of shareholders or until the election of his successor, unless he resigns or his office becomes vacant by removal, death or other cause.
 All of the persons named in the table below are currently directors of the Corporation.